-Gentamicin is recommended as the second anti-Pseudomonal agent to broaden empiric coverage rather than fluoroquinolones because of high rates of resistance to fluoroquinolones in the institution (39% of Pseudomonas at UCLA was cipro-resistant in 2014).
+Gentamicin is recommended as the second agent to broaden empiric coverage rather than fluoroquinolones because of high rates of resistance to fluoroquinolones in the institution (36% of Pseudomonas at UCLA is cipro-resistant).

 Nebulized antibiotics (aminoglycosides or colistin) are not recommended for routine use due to an absence of data on their utility except in specific patient populations (e.g., cystic fibrosis).
 Neublized antibiotics should not be used for suppressive therapy in patients with tracheal colonization.